 Miles Wilson is a philanthropic professional with nearly 30 years of experience supporting the U.S. social sector as well as past efforts in Northern Ireland, the Netherlands, and South Africa.
 Miles’ work has covered a broad spectrum of core social sector activities, and he currently serves as the Deputy Director of Education Grantmaking at Ascendium Education Group.
 Miles was most recently a Senior Fellow with the Aspen Institute Forum for Community Solutions.
 This feature, Social Justice and a Relevant Philanthropic Sector, is the fifth in a six-part series of blog posts about his experiences in philanthropy.
 A version of this blog series is running on the Center for Effective Philanthropy website.
-Read the first post in the series here, the second post here, the third post here, and the fourth post here.
+Access the entire six-part series here.

 In terms of people of color employed by foundations, little has changed over the years and is possibly worse.
 ABFE has recently reported that only 3% of the nation’s philanthropies have Black CEOs running the organization.
 This percentage of Black CEOs in philanthropy exists in a country where foundation leaders have been talking, writing, and planning aggressively to implement DEI practices for at least two decades and where African-Americans are 14.6% of the US population.
 This completely belies the number of African-American senior executives whom I’ve known personally over the years that are more than CEO-ready and have yet to be offered the top job.